DigitalPenguin1/ClassicFishingCompanion/README.md

 ### Version 1.0.2
 - Improved HUD lock/unlock functionality
   - Lock icon is now clickable for instant lock/unlock toggle
-  - Hover tooltip shows current lock state and click instruction
+  - Hover tooltip shows the current lock state and click instruction
-  - Uses native WoW padlock icons for professional appearance
+  - Uses native WoW padlock icons for a professional appearance

 ### Version 1.0.1
 - Added missing buff warning system
   - On-screen warnings every 60 seconds when fishing without a lure/buff
-  - Displays prominently in center of screen for 10 seconds
+  - Displays prominently in the center of the screen for 10 seconds
   - HUD now shows "None" in red when no buff is active
-  - Warning enabled by default, can be toggled in Settings
+  - Warning is enabled by default.
+It can be toggled in Settings
 - Updated settings UI with clearer descriptions
 - Fixed bug where cooked/crafted fish were incorrectly tracked as caught fish
   - Addon now only tracks items from "You receive loot:" messages (fishing)
   - Ignores "You create:" messages from cooking and other professions

 ### Version 1.0.0
 - Initial release with comprehensive fishing tracking